LeBronBao/Sentence_Classification/README.md

 ## Sentence feature vector
 After we got word embedding, we needed to take into consideration how to construct sentence feature vectors based on word embedding.
 Here we used a simple but effetive way to do it.<br><br>
 Considering a sentence contains n words, we sum up all the vectors of n words with different weights.
 The weights can be TF-ITF or calculated based on word frequence.
 The reason why we represented sentences like this is based on the hypothesis that word embedding can represent word semantic and the sum of them can also embed sentence semantic in a way.
 And weight of each word is ralated to the importance of the word in the sentence, so we can try to increase effect of key words for sentence feature vectors.
+## Training and testing
+We splitted sentence vectors into training set and testing set with proportion 4 : 1 using cross validation.
+We utilized precision, recall and f1-score as metric.
+We chosed several popular and useful classifiers: Logistic, SVM, Random Forest, Decision Tree and Extra Tree to do classification on two dataset.
+Conveniently, Python sklearn provides all we need.